dedis/d-voting/README.md

 **3) Shuffle ballots** Once the election is closed by an admin, ballots are shuffled to ensure privacy of voters.
 This operation is done by a threshold of node that each perform their own shuffling.
-Each shuffling guaranties the integrity of ballots while re-encrypting and changing the order of ballots.
+Each shuffling guarantees the integrity of ballots while re-encrypting and changing the order of ballots.
 At this stage encrypted ballots cannot be linked back to their voters.